 The key to preventing outbreaks of Legionnaires' disease is to control Legionella bacterial growth in water systems through preventive maintenance.

-The department also works closely with regional health authorities when there is an outbreak of Legionnaires' disease to ensure that PWGSC buildings remain safe.
+The department also works closely with regional health authorities when there is an outbreak of Legionnaires' disease to ensure that PSPC buildings remain safe.

-The following policies and practices relating to the prevention and control of bacterial growth in PWGSC-owned buildings are in place, based on federal and ASHRAE requirements:
+The following policies and practices relating to the prevention and control of bacterial growth in PSPC-owned buildings are in place, based on federal and ASHRAE requirements:

 - The Real Property Services Facility Maintenance Policy requires preventive maintenance that includes inspection, testing, and cleaning of mechanical systems.

-- The PWGSC Legionella standard, Control of Legionella in Mechanical Systems, provides requirements for proper design, maintenance, operation, and bacterial testing to prevent the growth of Legionella bacteria.
+- The PSPC Legionella standard, Control of Legionella in Mechanical Systems, provides requirements for proper design, maintenance, operation, and bacterial testing to prevent the growth of Legionella bacteria.

 Timely notification will be provided to the appropriate stakeholders should any system test above the allowable threshold limits for Legionella bacteria.

 More information on Legionnaires' disease can be found on the Health Canada website.